-A Wichita Falls cerebral palsy lawyer can help you pursue compensation for your child’s care if we determine that medical negligence caused their brain injury.
-Contact the Birth Injury Lawyers Group today at (800) 222-9529 to discuss your case at no cost to you.
+A Texas cerebral palsy lawyer can help you pursue compensation for your child’s care if we determine that medical negligence caused their brain injury.
+Contact the Birth Injury Lawyers Group today to discuss your case at no cost to you.

 For a free legal consultation with Wichita Falls Cerebral Palsy lawyer, call 1-800-222-9529

 Cerebral Palsy Is the Most Common Movement Disability in Children